roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Said Yuuyami,  in a grave tones.

-"Can she even make something like a time machine?"
+"Can she even create something like a time machine?"

-Rapha questioned bearing a suspicious countenance.
+Questioned Rapha, displaying a suspicious countenance.

 "I don't know.
 However, it is feasible, I fancy, theoretically..."
-"Supposing she would create a time machine," says Hinagiku, "Lydia is as outstanding​ so she might actually construct​ it, but what's wrong with that?
+"Supposing she _will_ create a time machine," says Hinagiku, "Lydia is as outstanding​ so she might actually construct​ it, but what's wrong with that?
 It shouldn't affect our world of today, should it?"
 "Wah, at the point when onee-sama returns to the past," Rapha declared, "a new world in which onee-sama exists will be born, and the world will branch off as another time axis.
 Does onee-sama conscious of that?"
 "I expect she is, however there is but a likelihood of she have forgotten being impacted by a keen emotions."
 "Then, if you remind her that, that should take care of it?"
-"That is excellent!
+"Excellent!
 I shall transmit it to her without a delay!"

 ◇